The search engine giant announced last week that they would be adding additional features to their new Google Search Console (GSC).

-This report will provide important information for users so they can remain confident that their site does not contain mobility-usage errors.
+This report within the new Google Search Console will provide important information for users so they can remain confident that their site does not contain mobility-usage errors.
 Failing to uncover and address such errors could easily result in a drop in rankings as well as a poor user experience for a number of potential visitors.

 What does mobile usability mean?

 Sites that rank highly in their mobile usability provide easy navigation for users on-the-go.

 You want to think about the page-load speed, text, images, and other visual content you produce.
 Make sure it appears easily on mobile devices.
 Small font sizes or fancy designs that make it hard to read will both detract from the mobile user experience as will videos and images that do not display on mobile devices.